Battle of Agridi

-The Battle of Agridi was fought on 15 June 1232 between the forces loyal to Henry I of Cyprus (such as those of the Ibelin family) and the imperial army of Frederick II.
+The Battle of Agridi was fought on 15 June 1232 between the forces loyal to King Henry I of Cyprus (such as those of the Ibelin family) and the imperial army of Holy Roman Emperor Frederick II.
 It resulted in an Ibelin victory and the successful relief of the siege of Dieudamour, an Ibelin castle on Cyprus.

-Frederick II, considering himself suzerain of the Kingdom of Cyprus, appointed five bailiffs to govern Cyprus in the name of the minor King Henry, much to the displeasure of the local nobility.
-This was greatly opposed by the Ibelin family and their partisans, who made war on the five bailiffs.
-Initially successful in controlling the chief fortresses of the island, in the first half of 1232, one of the bailiffs, Aimery Barlais, conquered most of Cyprus save Dieudamour and Buffavento for the emperor.
-The Ibelins responded by trying to bribe the Genoese into an alliance with them by offering them commercial privileges at Cypriot ports as well as land grants.
+Frederick II, considering himself suzerain of the Kingdom of Cyprus, appointed five bailiffs to govern Cyprus in the name of the King Henry—who was a minor—to the displeasure of the local nobility.
+This was opposed by the Ibelin family and their partisans, who went to war with the five bailiffs.
+Initially successful in controlling the chief fortresses of the island, in the first half of 1232, one of the bailiffs, Aimery Barlais, conquered most of Cyprus save Dieudamour and Buffavento for the Emperor.
+The Ibelins responded by trying to bribe the Genoese into an alliance by offering them commercial privileges at Cypriot ports as well as land grants.
 This failed, however.

-The Ibelins and Cypriots assembled a meagre force of 233 mounted men as opposed to the massive Lombard force of 2,000 horse.
+The Ibelins and Cypriots assembled a force of 233 mounted men opposed to the Lombard force of 2,000.
 Their army was divided into five battles.
 Four were lined up under the command of Hugh of Ibelin, Anceau of Brie, Baldwin of Ibelin, and John of Caesarea.
 Balian of Beirut, though he was supposed to be with the rearguard, lined up at the front beside Hugh and Anceau.
-The rearguard was commanded by John I of Beirut and Henry of Cyprus.
+The rearguard was commanded by John I of Beirut and King Henry.